OValya/Art-quiz/README.md

 Deploy you can find there: [Play Art-quiz!](https://ovalya.github.io/Art-quiz/).
 Have a good time!

-## If you want contribute this project, follow instructions:
+## If you want to contribute this project, follow instructions:

 1. Fork this repository
 2. Clone the forked repository